Linuxfabrik/monitoring-plugins/notification-plugins/notify-service-mail/README.md

                         Set the type of notification like "PROBLEM" or "RECOVERY".
   --perfdata PERFDATA   Set the perfdata.
-  --short               Send a short message.
-This can be useful when using a
-                        SMS relay, for example.
   --service-displayname SERVICE_DISPLAYNAME
                         Set the display name of the service.
   --service-output SERVICE_OUTPUT